sofielloyd/VisualAnalytics_2022/Transfer_learning_CNN_classification/README.md

 - The ```input``` folders are empty and this is where you should upload your own data, if you want to reproduce the code.

-- The ```output``` folders contains my results and it is this folder that you should save you own results when replicating the code.
+- The ```output``` folders contains my results and it is this folder that you should save your own results when replicating the code.

 - The ```src``` folders contains the code written in ```.py``` scripts.